roodhouse/python-typing-speed-test/README.md

-# 100 Days of Code: The Complete Python Pro Bootcamp for 2023 - Day 86 - Typing Seed Test
+# 100 Days of Code: The Complete Python Pro Bootcamp for 2023 - Day 86 - Typing Speed Test
  - Entertainment web app solution

-This is a solution my to the [Typing Seed Test](https://www.udemy.com/course/100-days-of-code/).
+This is a solution my to the [Typing Speed Test](https://www.udemy.com/course/100-days-of-code/).

 ## Table of contents